crossbario/autobahn-python/docs/wamp/programming.rst

 For RPC, an application component registers a callable method at a URI ("endpoint"), and other components call it via that endpoint.

-In the Publish/Subscribe model, interested components subscribe to an event URI and when a publish to that URI happens, the event payload is routerd to all subscribers:
+In the Publish/Subscribe model, interested components subscribe to an event URI and when a publish to that URI happens, the event payload is routed to all subscribers:

 Hence, to create a WAMP application, you: